CaddyBuilds/caddy-cloudflare/README.md

   - `GITHUB_TOKEN` (automatically available in GitHub Actions)
   - `DOCKERHUB_USERNAME` (optional, if you want to push to DockerHub)
   - `DOCKERHUB_TOKEN` (optional, if you want to push to DockerHub)
-  - `DOCKER_REPOSITORY_NAME` (optional, can be set as a repository secret or variable to customize the target DockerHub repository)
+  - `DOCKERHUB_REPOSITORY_NAME` (optional, can be set as a repository secret or variable to customize the target DockerHub repository)

 ## Setup Instructions